Center for Media, Film, and Theatre

 Construction continues.
-Exterior walls finishes are getting closer to completion, with new grey and white panels covering most of the building’s skin, and the metal scrim being installed on the building’s façade.
+Exterior walls finishes are nearly completion, with new grey and white panels covering the building’s skin, and the metal scrim being installed on the building’s façade.
 Some minor work remains which the contractor will be finishing over the next couple of weeks.

-New equipment for the CMFT Shop, Laser & 3D Printer room, and CNC room has begun arriving, with additional risers, lighting, and other equipment scheduled to arrive at the end of this month.
-Our new Screening Room is also in the final stages of commissioning, along with the new classrooms and computer and film editing labs.
-The contractor has also nearing completion on the finishes in our new performance spaces.
+Our new Digital Screening Room is in the final stages of commissioning, along with the new classrooms and computer and film editing labs.
+The vendors are also nearing completion on the finishes and equipment in our new performance spaces.

 The original college plans had called for an additional building to house Theatre Arts next to the Visual Arts Building at the southwest end of the plaza.
 This building was never constructed, and the programs are currently spread out in a number of different buildings on campus.